Aptomi/k8s-app-engine/examples/twitter-analytics/README.md

     * Aptomi enforced that `analytics pipeline` will be shared by all consumers.
 See [Policy Browser](http://localhost:27866/#/policy/browse) -> Desired State

-    * Service endpoints are available under [Claims](http://localhost:27866/#/objects/claims) in Aptomi UI
+    * Endpoints of the deployed services are available under [Claims](http://localhost:27866/#/objects/claims) in Aptomi UI
         * `tweeviz` available in *alice_dev* and *bob_dev* over HTTP with fake Twitter data source
         * `tweeviz` available in *prod* over HTTP with real-time Twitter data (assuming you have followed the step to configure Twitter tokens)